sonicdev2345/hello-world/README.md

 # hello-world
 hello github
-hello i am a dev looking to create many programs with github and visaul studio
+hello i am a dev looking to create many programs with github and visaul studio edit: I am sticking to html